mmtftr/cmpe230-project1/ARCHITECTURE.md

 1. `printsep()`
 1. `get_int(double scalar)`

+Almost all of these functions are self-explaining, except maybe the function `assign_to_mat()`, which is in fact a variadic function (a function that takes an arbitrary number of arguments) that assigns vector and matrix literals to vector and matrix variables.
+The reason that the function is variadic is because re-assignment to arrays in C is not possible, so the literal vectors and matrices are given as multiple scalar arguments.

-<sup>1</sup>The word "parse tree" actually refers to something little different than an abstract syntax tree in the literature, but for the workings and purposes of ML2C, this distinction is irrelevant.
+<sup>1</sup>The word "parse tree" actually refers to something little different
+than an abstract syntax tree in the literature, but for the workings and purposes of ML2C, this distinction is irrelevant.

 </div>